Machine learning with neural networks: Hopfield networks and Hebb's rule

-To understand this behaviour it is most convenient to analyse the synchronous dynamics using the {\em weight matrix} Here $\ve \xi^{(1)\textsf T}$ denotes the {\em transpose} of the column vector $\ve \xi^{(1)}$, so that $\ve\xi^{(1)\textsf T}$ is a row vector.
+To understand this behaviour, we analyse the synchronous dynamics (\ref{eq:C2S2Synch}) using the {\em weight matrix} Here $\ve x^{(1)\textsf T}$ denotes the {\em transpose} of the column vector $\ve x^{(1)}$, so that $\ve x^{(1)\textsf T}$ is a row vector.
 The standard rules for matrix multiplication apply also to column and row vectors, they are just $N\times 1$ and $1\times N$ matrices.
-This means that the product on the r.h.s. of Equation (\ref{eq:W}) is an $N\times N$ matrix.
+So the product on the r.h.s. of Equation (\ref{eq:W}) is an $N\times N$ matrix.
 In the following, matrices with elements $A_{ij}$ or $B_{ij}$ are written as $\ma A$, $\ma B$, and so forth.
 The product in Equation (\ref{eq:W}) is also referred to as an {\em outer product} .
-The product
+If we change the order of $\ve x^{(1)}$ and $\ve x^{(1)\textsf T}$ in the product, we obtain a number instead: